AdaCore/gnatstudio/docs/users_guide/editing.rst

   it can be deactivated by disabling the plugin (see :ref:`The_Plug-ins_Editor`).

-  Details such as presence of indications in the :guilabel:`Speed Column or highlighting color can be customized in the :guilabel:`Plugins` section of :ref:`The_Preferences_Dialog`.
+  Details such as the presence of indications in the :guilabel:`Speed Column` or highlighting color can be customized in the :guilabel:`Plugins` section of :ref:`The_Preferences_Dialog`.